jhonellemoore/jhonellemoore/README.md

 - LinkedIn: https://www.linkedin.com/in/jhonellemoore/
 - Email: jm2471@princeton.edu.

+I'm passionate about creating impact and driving change!
 Let's connect, share ideas, and make a positive impact on the world of technology together!

 Happy coding! 🚀